 Initially a women’s retirement home, the Hermitage Amsterdam building has stood for over 250 years.
 The interior of the structure was renovated into an art gallery in 2009, costing around €40 million at the time of its completion.
 The remodelers took care to insure that the exterior appears much the same as it did when it was first built, helping preserve the Dutch culture of the past.
 The restoration has also allowed the museum to become part of multiple sustainability projects to reduce energy consumption.

 A brief summary below will provide you an introduction of all the beautiful exhibitions that are being held right now at the Hermitage.

-Portrait Gallery of the Golden Age:
+Portrait Gallery of the 17th Century (Permanent Collection):

-Outsider Art Museum:
+Outsider Art Museum (Permanent Collection):